awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-data.md

 ## Prerequisites<a name="tutorial-loading-data-prerequisites"></a>

-You will need the following prerequisites:
+You need the following prerequisites:
 + An AWS account to launch an Amazon Redshift cluster and to create a bucket in Amazon S3\.
 + Your AWS credentials \(an access key ID and secret access key\) to load test data from Amazon S3\.
 If you need to create new access keys, go to [Administering Access Keys for IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingCredentials.html)\.